 - Make sure the company is aware of promotions, raises, and other perks, to make sure that they are equitably distributed amongst the team so there is no hint of favoritism.

 Whether these policies live on your intranet, an employee handbook, or are discussed early on in a new hire’s onboarding.
 It is important to let people know early on about these policies.
 If you do know that an office romance is happening, be sure to sit down and have a conversation with these employees to make sure they understand the policy, and support available for them.

-Equally important when defining appropriate behavior in the workplace is having an anti-harassment policy in place to make sure that all your staff are protected against inappropriate behaviors.
+While very few harassment claims stem from romantic relationships, it is still important when defining appropriate behavior in the workplace to have an anti-harassment policy in place to make sure that all your staff are protected against inappropriate behaviors.

 Whether you’ll like it or not, love will always be in the air when people fraternize at work.
-The reality is that it can get messy for your employees.
-For this reason, having a plan in place can help you get ahead of a crisis before it happens.
-Check out this great template by Workable for inspiration as you craft your policy.
+Have a plan in place to help you set clear expectations with your employees.